PVULJVCOB/ELIXIR/LiquidGlass/README.md

 - Uses RealGlass to capture the page and render a refractive pass over the glass element with parameters for IOR, thickness, frosting, and chromatic aberration.
 - Elements marked with `data-realglass` are hidden until the initial capture finishes to avoid self-capture.
-- A CSS-driven highlight follows the pointer (mouse/touch) to accentuate curvature.
+- A subtle static highlight accents curvature (no pointer-follow effect).

 ## Try it